 Philadelphia is the birthplace of our nation’s democracy and boasts a history of momentous events and admirable leaders.
 Yet despite centuries of innovation and progress in the city, there is still much work to be done.
-Today in Philadelphia, only 61% of kids from low-income backgrounds graduate from high school within four years, and only 10% will go on to graduate from college.
-It’s clear that not all of Philadelphia’s students are getting the education and opportunities they deserve.
+In the School District of Philadelphia, fewer than 1 in 5 students graduates, enrolls in college, and persists even into their second college year.
+It is clear that not all of Philadelphia’s students are getting the education and opportunities they deserve.

-We have so many reasons to believe that Greater Philadelphia can live up to its place in history by helping our citizens fulfill the promise of the American dream, and we won’t stop working until that becomes our reality.
+We have so many reasons to believe that Philadelphia can live up to its place in history by helping our citizens fulfill the promise of the American dream.
+We won’t stop working until that becomes our reality.